-The flotilla, carrying activists and aid bound for the Gaza Strip, was attempting to challenge Israel’s naval blockade and deliver humanitarian supplies when Israeli commandos boarded at least one of the ships.
+The vessels, carrying activists, of whom some 100 are Turkish nationals, and aid bound for the Gaza Strip, was attempting to challenge Israel’s naval blockade and deliver humanitarian supplies when Israeli commandos boarded at least one of the ships.

-Video shared online shows personnel boarding vessels at sea while communications from parts of the convoy were disrupted.
+Video shared online reportedly shows personnel of Israel’s elite navy commandos’ unit Shayetet 13, boarding vessels at sea while communications from parts of the convoy were disrupted.

 The ‘Global Sumud Flotilla’ said in a statement that “two warships were spotted around the boats in the Mediterranean” and added that “we lost contact with 23 boats of the flotilla, which was attacked by the Israeli army in international waters”.